-The District employs methods to avoid and regulate expenses including belonging to a Central California Vector Control Joint Powers Agency that provides insurance to member agencies.
+The District has undertaken a number of means to avoid and regulate expenses including a joint powers agency with similar districts for pooled self insurance of liability, workers compensation and auto and physical property damage.
+In addition a Central California Vector Control Joint Powers Agency provides health insurance to member agencies.